ChrysalisTeam/pychronia/README.txt

 Prerequisites
 =================

-- Ensure you have this folder in your PYTHONPATH (not mandatory), as well as ./dependencies
+- Ensure you have this folder in your PYTHONPATH
-- Ensure you have installed proper dependencies (eg. run "pip install -r pip_requirements.txt") in each subpackage
+- Ensure you have installed proper dependencies (eg. use bootstrapper script, if under ubuntu/debian OS)

-- Mysqldb must be installed (under debian/ubuntu: "sudo apt-get libmysqlclient-dev" and then "pip install mysql-python")

 Launching tests
 ==================